liufei2008/LGUI_Document_Source/docs/PrefabWorkflow/LGUILifeCycleBehaviour/index.md

 GetIsActiveAndEnable: Returns true when IsUIActive of UIItem is true and enable of LGUILifeCycleBehaviour is true.

 Execute order with the UnrealEngine's built-in life cycle function: BeginPlay -> Awake ...
 OnDestroy -> EndPlay, the Tick function has nothing to do with the Update function.
+Awake execute order in prefab: Higher in hierarchy will execute earlier, so scripts on root actor will execute the first, and scripts on lowest actor will execute the last.

 ### Other functions
 **GetRootSceneComponent**: Shotcut and cache for GetOwner->GetRootComponent.